 Introduction to Deployments¶

-Deployments are objects within UbiOps that serve a user's Python code.
+Deployments are objects within UbiOps that serve a user's code.
 From the uploaded code, the platform will build a container, running as a microservice inside UbiOps, that can receive requests to transform input data into output data.
 Examples of typical deployments are algorithms, data aggregation scripts and trained machine learning models.

 You define a deployment by setting its expected input/output variables and data types.
 UbiOps will enforce this when processing requests.
 You can also configure its memory allocation and scaling settings.

-The Python code that will run, as well as its requirements and artifacts are uploaded to UbiOps in the form of a zipped deployment package (see: Deployment structure).
+The code that will run, as well as its requirements and artifacts are uploaded to UbiOps in the form of a zipped deployment package (see: Deployment structure).
 UbiOps will take care of containerizing your code and installing all its dependencies.
 Each deployment shall contain at least one version.

 After the deployment is built in the background, it is ready to receive requests through its API endpoint.
 A deployment can also be connected to other deployments in a Pipeline.

 For a tutorial on deployments, see: Deployment quickstart.